 7. Castor Oil*

 Note from Erin: I do NOT recommend castor oil.
-It’s very controversial and can cause intense intestinal cramping.
+It’s very controversial and can cause intense intestinal cramping, diarrhea, and dehydration.
 It is included here because people talk about it, so I want to give you that information.
 Evening Primrose Oil is another one that can be slightly controversial because it is said to ripen the cervix and should be taken with care.

-Castor oil should only be considered if you are overdue and as a last resort*.
-When taking the recommended dosage to induce labor, it can cause severe vomiting and diarrhea thus rendering you dehydrated and exhausted, which is not good for a laboring mama.
-However, it is effective and if it was between this and Pitocin, I would probably at least give castor oil a try.
+Castor oil should only be considered as a last resort and preferably under the direction/recommendation of a doctor*.
+It can cause severe vomiting and diarrhea thus rendering you dehydrated and exhausted, which is not good for a laboring mama.
 It’s your choice to make.
 Here’s what other moms have said about using castor oil.

 What natural ways to induce labor would you add to this list?

 For help with preparing for a natural childbirth, check out the #1 bestselling online childbirth course, Mama Natural Birth Course.
 It will empower you to have the natural birth you want…and you can watch the course in the comfort of your own home!
 You may also like Mama Natural’s FREE introductory video on 8 Keys to a Natural Childbirth.

 *Note from Erin: I agree with Leigh Ann on the castor oil.
 I would only use it as a last resort.
 I have heard some horror stories about women taking castor oil!
 Neither Leigh Ann nor myself are pregnancy or birthing experts.
 We simply write from personal experience and personal research.
 Please consult your trusted health professional before making any decisions regarding pregnancy or birthing.